I am still drafting this blog

 Arriving home from work at 5:30 I had planned to have 2 or 3 hours sleep before starting this ride.
 However, this did not happen, which is becoming a bit of a trend.
 I also realised that if I waited until 9 or 10 o’clock which was my original intention it would be very unlikely that I would start this ride.
 I had already packed the bike and charged up my lights, power pack and Wahoo Bolt so I was ready to go.

 Setting off from home is actually really nice and knowing now when I finish the ride, I will be back at home make life easier, this is something I can get use to.
-The initial leg which took me from Stoke on Trent to Donington services is mainly downhill and for the most part quite pleasant, which surprised me as I had not cycled most of the roads before.
+The initial leg which took me from Stoke on Trent to Donington motorway services is mainly downhill and for the most part quite pleasant, which surprised me as I had not cycled most of the roads before.
 I would definitely consider using these roads again especially between Uttoxeter and Kings Newton.

-At Swarkestone there’s a lovely old stone bridge which crosses the river and leads onto a raised narrow road which continues across the flood plain I would imagine that there are some amazing photos to be had here but I was too busy competing with the cars.
+At Swarkestone there’s a lovely old stone bridge that crosses the river and leads onto a raised narrow road which continues across the flood plain, I would imagine that there are some amazing photos to be had here but I was too busy competing with the cars.
 The last mile to Donington services is very heavy with traffic especially delivery vans and lorries going to and from the terminal.
 Also, the last roundabout which takes you onto Donington services is very fast and potentially dangerous if you get caught out.
 However, the services are just on the other side of the hedgerow and you can follow the grass verge around into the services and thereby bypassing the roundabout.
 (Greggs at the petrol station only serves cold food.)

 The section between Donington Services and Stamford was completed in the dark but the roads where nice and the climbs were generally short.
 Along the way are some lovely stone houses and bridges.
 I stopped at Ockham Texaco petrol station for a meal deal and a small milk.
 Not the nicest of places but needs must.
 It was not long before I was accosted by two drunk ladies and their partners.
 They were using my flashing lights as disco lights, I learned a long time ago to just go with it!
 They ask why I was riding at night and I said I was heading for Boston for breakfast.
 One asked if I was going to cycle across the sea and the other said that is two hours in the car.
 Then followed the usual questions but this time they want selfies!
 I had already started to make my escape when one of the ladies face-timed her friends and they waved me off…. only on an Audax!